 An affidavit is basically a sworn letter.
 The person who writes an affidavit is an affiant.
 The affiant swears to the affidavit’s truth.
 When submitting I-751 affidavits to USCIS, experts recommend a typed letter.
 Every I-751 affidavit should cover these basic points:

 Remember, the I-751 affidavit is supporting evidence to prove that the couple has a bona fide marriage.
 That is, the marriage is true and genuine.
-So the affiant should ideally provide a short account of why he or she believes this is true.
+So the affiant should ideally provide a short account of why they believe this is true.
 The affiant can use a story that demonstrates the couple’s mutual commitment, the hard work that the couple have put into the immigration process, etc.

 The letter does not need to be notarized, but it is important to include a sworn statement that states, “I swear, under penalty of perjury, that the foregoing is true and correct to the best of my knowledge.”